kawre/leetcode.nvim/README.md

 `alias` is an optional parameter used for differentiating between `Python` and `Python3` problems, since they share the same file extension `.py`

-> [!WARNING]
-> Modifying this function will make questions with old filenames not
-> discoverable

 ```lua
 ---@type lc.filename